Arlorean/Quiz/quiz.md

 ---

-## 10. In 2002 a Reading band entered A Song For Europe with a song called Fancy My Changes.
+## 10. A Reading band entered *Song For Europe 2002* with a song called *Fancy My Chances*.
 What was the name of the drummer?

 ---